 Believe it or not, remote work is on the constant rise.
-What used to be considered as a niche and perk, have already become a strong workplace trend and a common expectation.
+What used to be considered as a niche and perk, have already become a strong workplace trend - in particular when it comes to project management - and a common expectation.
 According to LinkedIn’s annual Global Talent Trends 2019 report, there’s been a 78% increase in job posts published on LinkedIn that mention work flexibility.
 Its authors state that employers who don’t offer any flexibility, and the possibility to work remotely or at least shift the hours from time to time, are now the minority.

 And rightly so.
 Remote work affects teamwork on many levels - it requires a mental shift not only among remote workers but also among their managers and even team members.
 Based on years of experience with remote and distributed teams, we’ve gathered top tips for remote work from different perspectives and how everyone can benefit from it.

 Tips for remote workers

 Your boss has just approved your request to switch from the office into the home office?
 Congratulations!
 You’ve just started saving an hour per day on commuting, and from now on you can eat fresh home-made meals instead of microwaving or waiting for food delivery.
 You’ll be healthier and visibly less sleep-deprived - it was a pretty long time ago when researchers realized that commuting can be a significant factor in higher blood pressure and an overall mood.

 If you add to the equation the fact that professionals working in dysfunctional office spaces - which includes open-plan offices according to the Entrepreneur Magazine - are being put under enormous stress and take more sick leaves than other employees, you can really feel this change is going to be good for you.
 However, it doesn’t mean that working remotely is always a bed of roses.
 People working from home frequently report loneliness, communication & collaboration issues and difficulty to unplug after work.
 Luckily, with our tips, you can become a happy and fulfilled remote professional.